 Junaluska Salamander

-Description: A slender, small salamander (3.0 to 4.0 inches in length) with a yellowish-orange body covered with black flecks along the sides of the body and tail forming a vague wavy line.
-The tail is relatively short and limbs are long.
+The Junaluska Salamander, Eurycea junaluska, occurs in a small area of lower elevation streams on the Tennessee-North Carolina border.
+A slender, small salamander (3.0 to 4.0 inches in length) with a yellowish-orange body covered with black flecks along the sides of the body and tail forming a vague, wavy line.
+The tail is relatively short, and the limbs are long.
 The belly is light-colored.

 Similar Species: Southern Two-lined and Blue Ridge Two-lined Salamanders have distinct black stripes on their sides and longer tails.